-Born in Norwood Flats area of St Boniface, Manitoba, identical twins Calan and Lucas Hamilton started writing songs and performing in 2005.
-Having been raised in an environment of music from world to blues to old time, “the boys" attended music festivals all over the central continent.
-With their first song “The Crucible” , based on a high school novel, they received great fanfare from local musicians and friends.
-After a period of playing unique interpretations of “old school” covers the flood gates opened with a proliferation of original songs and The Sturgeons began to get traction.
+Born in the Norwood Flats area of St Boniface, Manitoba, twin brothers, Calan & Lucas Hamilton started writing songs and performing in 2005.
+Having been raised in an environment of music from folk to pop to blues to old time, “the brothers” attended music festivals all over the central continent.
+With their first original song “The Crucible” , based on the novel, they received great fanfare from local musicians and friends.
+After a period of playing unique interpretations of “old school” covers, the flood gates opened with a proliferation of original songs and The Sturgeons began to get traction.